Mortgage Calculator with Extra Payments

 Extra mortgage payments are additional amounts paid toward the loan principal beyond the required monthly payment.
 When applied correctly, extra principal payments can reduce the balance faster and may lower total interest over the life of the loan.

-This calculator helps users compare a normal payoff schedule with an extra payment strategy, including monthly extra payments, one time lump sums, or faster payoff planning.
+This calculator helps you compare a normal payoff schedule with an extra payment strategy, including monthly extra payments, one time lump sums, or faster payoff planning.

 How to use the Mortgage Calculator with Extra Payments